 By the end of this module a student will be expected to be able to:

-3. Deliver effective presentations which include using an appropriate range of visual aids
+3. Deliver effective presentations using an appropriate range of visual aids.

-4. Comprehend texts on a range of topics identifying main points from listening or reading material, and demonstrating an ability to critically assess the usefulness of information
+4. Comprehend texts on a range of subjects identifying main points from listening and reading material, and demonstrating critical reading skills to assess the usefulness of information.

 5. Make full use of academic libraries and a range of appropriate electronic media for independent research purposes

-7. Develop time management strategies, employ self-directed learning, and demonstrate an ability to reflect on one’s learning and progress and to work collaboratively with others
+7. Develop time management strategies, employ self-directed learning and show an ability to reflect on one’s own goals and progress.

 - Identify text types and their relevance / appropriateness